eres45/EcoChain/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please see CONTRIBUTING.md for details on how to contribute to this project.

+## 👥 Authors

+- **Ronit Eres** - *Initial work* - [eres45](https://github.com/eres45)

+## 🙏 Acknowledgments

+- Thanks to all contributors who have helped shape this project
+- Special thanks to the blockchain and sustainability communities for inspiration